JohnCoene/fbadsinsightsr/README.md

 ### v1.1 ###

 * Data parsing fixed at last.
 Now dataframe returned by GET-family functions properly displays `actions`, `unique_actions`, `cost_per_action_type`, `cost_per_unique_action_type` and `website_ctr` as respective variables (column names) regardless of parameters or fields passed to functions.
-* The latter improved means `simplify` argument has been deprecated.
+* The latter improvement means the `simplify` argument is now irrelevant and has thus been deprecated.
-* Sleep when `n > 100` in GET-family functions has been reduced from 3 seconds to 0.5 seconds.
+* Sleep when `n > 100` in GET-family functions and `findInfo` has been reduced from 3 seconds to 0.5 seconds.
-* Overall clean up in `internal.R`
+* Overall clean up in `internal.R` speeds up some processes.

 ### v1.0 ###